asaf9398/ToDoList/README.md

 ## Credits
 Project by Asaf Yosef
-Assignment: CityShob .NET WPF + Web API Homework
+.NET WPF + Web API
 May 2025